ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Compendium Entry - %%enThe Audience of War++%**

-> War exists in tales old as man, but only so many truths were present: The soldier lived to say yes to their master, to cast aside their disobedient and capricious human nature.\
+> War exists in tales old as man, but only so many truths were present: The soldier lived to say yes to their master, to cast aside their disobedient and capricious human nature.
 >
 > War needed a warrior.
 It could not disagree lest it die.
-It must fight as the warrior needed war, it matter not what any civilian say.
+It must fight as the warrior needed war, and it matter not what any civilian say.
 >
-> Oh, but this was only so close to the truth.
+> Oh, but this was only so close to the truth.\
 > Does an artist need a master?\
 > Does the artist need someone else's belief?\
 > Does the playwright stop should the philistine audience complain?\
 > Does the choreographer fail if his dance lacks the diluted meaning the mass demands?
 >
-> No!
-The audience should beg, the audience shall be disturbed, confused, and shamed, left pleading and gasping for the breath of purpose that the artist has!\
+> The audience should beg, the audience shall be disturbed, confused, and shamed, left pleading and gasping for the breath of purpose that the artist has!\
 > They are the audience for a reason, just as the soldier is no commoner.
 >
 > You, my lost, yearning soldier, need no officer to give you purpose, need no bureaucrat.\